archdaily/statham-serverless/README.md

 ### Installation

-Run the project with:
+- Run the project with:

 * `docker-compose up --build -d`

-That's going to run the migrations automatically.
+For more details on how to send/receive messages see the [wiki](https://github.com/PNet/statham-serverless/wiki).

 <p align="center">
   <br>